t3hmun/t3hsite/_posts/2015-10-01-part-01-a-fresh-theme.md

 I've already fiddled with Jekyll and it is satisfactory.
 I've considered trying other things or even writing my own tool-chain, but that seems excessive; too many higher priority tasks to accomplish.

+I should warn that this will not be using versions of Jekyll compatible with GitHub's generator; the site will still work perfectly hosted on GitHub, but generated on your own computer, offline.
+GitHub compatibility limits the features available.
+Letting GitHub generate the site for you just creates duplication and confusion, for me it is more difficult.
+Best to stick with the newest version with least bugs and the most features and flexibility.
+Control your own tool-chain.